bjoernf73/DryDeploy/README.md

 # DryDeploy.ps1

 ## SYNOPSIS
-DryDeploy is a bridge between the gaps of different technologies.
+DryDeploy is a bridge between deployment technologies.

 A complete autodeploy of an information system may require you to use a variety of technologies.